Outsourcing CAM Audit vs. In-House vs. Software: Cost + Time Compared [2026]

 There are four ways to audit your CAM charges.
 You can do it in-house with lease administration staff.
 You can hire a BPO (business process outsourcing firm) like Springbord to manually abstract and verify the reconciliation.
 You can hire a contingency-based audit firm like Occupancy Cost Audit Group or CTS that earns a percentage of what they recover.
-Or you can use software like CAMAudit and get results in under five minutes for a flat fee.
+Or you can use software like CAMAudit and get results in under fifteen minutes for a flat fee.

 None of these is the right answer for every tenant.
 The best fit depends on how many locations you have, the dollar value of your leases, your internal staff's lease expertise, and how quickly you need results.